 The ACLS Public Fellows program allows PhDs to gain valuable, career-building experience in fields such as public policy, international aid, conservation, arts and culture, and digital media.
-The program will place up to 22 recent PhDs from the humanities and humanistic social sciences in two-year positions at partnering organizations in government and the nonprofit sector.
+The program will place up to 21 recent PhDs from the humanities and humanistic social sciences in two-year positions at partnering organizations in government and the nonprofit sector.
 Fellows will participate in the substantive work of these organizations and receive professional mentoring.
-Fellows receive a stipend of $65,000 per year, as well as individual health insurance.
+Fellows receive a stipend of $70,000 plus relocation allowance, as well as individual health insurance.
 Applicants must possess US citizenship or permanent resident status and have a recent PhD in the humanities or humanistic social sciences.